deexithmn/Practice-Problems/README.md

 # Practice-Problems
-Solutions for some basic problems in Java
+Solutions for interview problems in Java and JavaScript